atzori/sebd2024/workshop-post-sebd.md

 ---

+<span class="blink_me"><b>IMPORTANT!</b></span> Before travelling to Sardinia, please fill in the [online form required by Regione Sardegna](https://sus.regione.sardegna.it/sus/covid19/regimbarco/init?lang=it).
+You can specify as final destination: *Hotel VOI Tanka Village, Via degli Oleandri 7, 09049 – Villasimius (SU).*

 The **Workshop *Post-SEBD* in memory of Prof. Antonio Picariello (Post-SEBD2020)** will be jointly organized by University of Cagliari and ICT-SUD Cosenza, with the participation of Politecnico di Milano, University of Padua and University of Bologna, as a forum for the Italian database research community to meet in person to discuss cutting edge research and commemorate Antonio Picariello who passed away prematurely on June 23, 2020, while the [SEBD 2020 conference](https://sebd2020.unica.it/) was taking place.

 The Post-SEBD Workshop will take place in Villasimius (Sardinia), Italy, at [VOI Tanka Village Resort](https://www.voitankavillage.com/) from the 4th to the 7th of September 2020.

-**IMPORTANT!** Before travelling to Sardinia, please fill in the [online form required by Regione Sardegna](https://sus.regione.sardegna.it/sus/covid19/regimbarco/init?lang=it).
-You can specify as final destination: *Hotel VOI Tanka Village, Via degli Oleandri 7, 09049 – Villasimius (SU).*